Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 | 2027-12-28       | Eliška Pedersen  | Dr. Prem Perković  |
 +------------------+------------------+--------------------+
 ```
-### Query 14: `get_hosp_prescriptions.sql`
+### Query 14: `get_hospital_prescriptions.sql`

-If `get_hosp_prescriptions.sql` is downloaded, the following SQL code can be used to print all prescriptions made from a particular hospital ordered alphabetically by the name of the medication being prescribed.
+If `get_hospital_prescriptions.sql` is downloaded, the following SQL code can be used to print all prescriptions made from a particular hospital ordered alphabetically by the name of the medication being prescribed.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;